 National Quality Rating

-Oak Park Kindergarten has been rated as Exceeding the National Quality Standard in all areas by the Assessors from the Quality Assessment and Regulation Division, Department of Education and Training.
+Oak Park Kindergarten has been rated as Exceeding the National Quality Standard in all areas by the Assessors from the Quality Assessment and Regulation Division, Department of Education.
 This is testament to the professionalism of our dedicated teaching staff and the quality programs enjoyed by the children.

 Oak Park Appointment